akjoshi/linkedsdg/README.md

 Add the `-d` flag to run in the background as a daemon.

-To deploy this into production on kubernetes, use the following command:
+To generate kubernetes deployment and service files, use the following command:

-`docker-compose config > docker-compose-resolved.yaml && kompose up -f docker-compose-resolved.yaml --namespace sdgontologies`
+`docker-compose config > docker-compose-resolved.yaml && kompose convert -f docker-compose-resolved.yaml`

+To deploy this directly into production on your own kubernetes cluster, use the following command (assumes the namespace of sdgontologies):

 `kompose up -f docker-compose.yml -f docker-compose-prod.yml --namespace sdgontologies`